 Control.
-The definition of "control" under the Competition Act follows closely with the European Commission's practice under the EC Merger Regulation and is inferred from a number of legal and factual circumstances that confer the ability to exercise decisive influence on the target's activity, in particular through the:
+The definition of "control" under the Competition Act follows closely with the European Commission's practice under the EC Merger Regulation and is inferred from all relevant legal or factual circumstances that confer the ability to exercise decisive influence on the target's activity, in particular through the:

-- acquisition of all or part of the share capital; - acquisition of rights of ownership or use of all or part of an undertaking's assets; and the - acquisition of rights or the signing of contracts, which grant a decisive influence over the composition or decision making of an undertaking's corporate bodies.
+- acquisition of all or part of the share capital; - acquisition of rights of ownership or use of all or part of an undertaking's assets; and - acquisition of rights or the signing of contracts, which grant a decisive influence over the composition or decision making of an undertaking's corporate bodies.

-Excluded Operations.
+Excluded operations.
 The following do not constitute a concentration in the meaning of the Act:

-- the acquisition of shareholdings or assets by an insolvency administrator within insolvency legal proceedings (the scope of this exception was considerably narrowed relative to the 2003 Competition Act); - the acquisition of a shareholding merely as a guarantee; - the temporary acquisition by financial institutions or insurance companies of shareholdings in companies active outside the financial sector, insofar as the securities are acquired with a view to its resale, if the acquirer does not exercise the corresponding voting rights with a view to determine the competitive behaviour of the target (or only exercises them with a view to prepare the sale), and if the disposal of the controlling interest occurs within 1 year (although this deadline may be extended by the Authority); and - the acquisition by the Portuguese State of a controlling shareholding in a credit institution, if carried out under the Bank Recapitalisation Scheme instituted by Law 63-A/2008 of 24 November 2008, as amended, as a response to the 2008 financial crisis and still in force (no acquisition of control has occurred under this scheme to date).
+- the acquisition of shareholdings or assets by an insolvency administrator within insolvency legal proceedings; - the acquisition of a shareholding merely as a guarantee; - the temporary acquisition by financial institutions or insurance companies of shareholdings in companies active outside the financial sector, insofar as the securities are acquired with a view to its resale, if the acquirer does not exercise the corresponding voting rights with a view to determine the competitive behaviour of the target (or only exercises them with a view to prepare the sale), and if the disposal of the controlling interest occurs within 1 year (although this deadline may be extended by the Authority); - the acquisition by the Portuguese State of a controlling shareholding in a credit institution, if carried out under the Bank Recapitalisation Scheme instituted by Law 63-A/2008 of 24 November 2008, as amended, as a response to the 2008 financial crisis and still in force (no acquisition of control has occurred under this scheme to date).